-- ▶ Three exclusions for small wireless facilities in or near historic districts: - General exclusion for small wireless facilities on (or inside) historic properties, inside or near historic districts. - Exclusion for small wireless facilities on utility poles/electric transmission towers that are historic properties or inside or near a historic district. - Streamlined process for small wireless facilities on lighting structures in historic districts.
+- Three exclusions for small wireless facilities in or near historic districts: - General exclusion for small wireless facilities on (or inside) historic properties, inside or near historic districts. - Exclusion for small wireless facilities on utility poles/electric transmission towers that are historic properties or inside or near a historic district. - Streamlined process for small wireless facilities on lighting structures in historic districts.

-General Exclusion for Small Cells -Historic Properties
+General Exclusion for Small Cells - Historic Properties

-Small wireless facility collocations on buildings and non-tower structures that are historic properties or in or near historic districts are excluded from Section 106 review under specified conditions including:
+Small wireless facility collocations on buildings and non-tower structures that are historic properties or in or near historic districts are excluded from Section 106 review under specified conditions, provided that:

-- building may not be a National Historic Landmark; - no pre-existing antenna on building or structure; - antenna is disguised or stealthed to complement building or structure; - antenna on the building or structure is no larger than 3 cubic feet; - antenna's associated equipment may not be visible from public streets or public spaces at the ground level anywhere within 250 feet of historic district; and - no new ground disturbance (except up to four lightning grounding rods).
+- Building may not be a National Historic Landmark; - No pre-existing antenna on the exterior or interior of the building or structure; - Antenna is disguised or stealthed to complement building or structure; - Antenna on the building or structure is no larger than 3 cubic feet; - Antenna's associated equipment may not be visible from public streets or public spaces at the ground level anywhere within 250 feet of historic district; and - No new ground disturbance that would exceed the depth and width of any previous ground disturbance (including footings and anchoring mechanisms).
+Except up to four lightning grounding rods up to 3⁄4-inch in diameter may be installed.